 The T-14 "Armata" tank has unique capabilities due to its effective dynamic protection system.
-It allows solving the tasks of defeating the enemy, said Konstantin Sivkov, Deputy President of the Russian Academy of Rocket and Artillery Sciences for Information Policy, military expert.
+It allows solving the tasks of defeating the enemy, said Konstantin Sivkov, Deputy President of the Russian Academy of Rocket and Artillery Sciences for Information Policy, a military expert.

 According to him, thanks to this, the Russian combat vehicle is unmatched in the world today.
 He recalled that the "Armata" is also equipped with a highly effective active protection system that allows intercepting armor-piercing projectiles.